Published Aug 7th,2020 & updated on Nov 19th, 2020

 This is a weird time for everyone.
 There isn’t a single person who can say they’ve experienced this before and are a pro at handling it.
 Everyone is trying to adjust at rapid speeds and there’s bound to be a few hiccups.
-Whether it’s your school, your instructor, your group member, or yourself, be patient.
+Whether it’s with your school, your instructor, your group member, or yourself, be patient.
 Everyone’s trying their best to adjust to online classes.

 Did you find this article helpful?Let us know if you liked the post.
 That’s the only way we can improve.